nickku1223/cyclistic_analysis/README.md

 The technologies using for the project:
 * Microsoft Excel for initial review the data.
 * Python and Jupyter notebook/lab for data processing and cleaning.
+* Python and Jupyter notebook/lab for exploratory data analysis and visualizations.
-* Tableau for dashboard and main visualization.
+* Microsoft Word for documenting data-cleaning process; and summary report.